FlutterAppmakers/animate_map_markers/README.md

 animate_map_markers is a flexible and performant Flutter package that brings your Google Maps markers to life with smooth scaling animations
-— whether they’re built from raster images, SVGs, or Material Icons.

 ✨ Features:
 - Smooth, customizable scaling animations for Google Maps markers.